Skip to main content

 • Select Tools: Choose a project planning tool that suits your team's preferences, whether it's a spreadsheet, Jira, or any other collaborative platform.

-• List Actions: Transfer the chosen mission actions into your selected tool, ensuring clarity and specificity for each step.
+• List Actions: Transfer the chosen actions into your selected tool, ensuring clarity and specificity for each step.
 Feel free to add any additional actions suggested by your team that may be relevant to your unique context or requirements.

 Ready, Set, Assess!